 In 2016, the CELJ Executive Board agreed to formalize an institutional home for the organization.
 From 2016–2018, that home was the Digital Publishing Institute at West Virginia University, where DPI Director and CELJ member (and previous Secretary–Treasurer, 2012–13) Cheryl Ball would serve as CELJ's Executive Director.
-When Ball moved in 2018 to become Director of the Digital Publishing Collaborative at Wayne State University, CELJ's institutional affiliation was also transferred to Wayne State.
-The Executive Director serves as (non-voting) advisor to the Executive Board.
-Institutional home agreements are spelled out in Memoranda of Understanding between CELJ and the home institutions, and this administrative appointment was voted on by the membership in 2017 and added to the Constitution.
+When Ball moved in 2018 to Wayne State University, CELJ's institutional affiliation also transferred to Wayne State through a Memorandum of Understanding.
+This administrative appointment was voted on by the membership in 2017 and added to the Constitution.
 A key function of this centralization of responsibility was to consolidate CELJ's technical and web presence, which included migration of the celj.org domain from a third-party server (maintained as a Drupal install by Mike Widner from 2009–2017) to a membership service platform.
 In 2018, CELJ's discussion list (previously hosted on a Listserv) moved to a discussion forum format as part of the new website platform.
 The listserv was reinstated by the Board in 2020 and continues to serve as a vital feature of CELJ member benefits.

 The succession of presidents from the early 1970s to the present illustrates, among other things, the wide range of disciplines from which CELJ has been able to draw:

-Every year at the MLA Convention, CELJ now (as of 2016) sponsors a yearly “How to Get Published” workshop at the annual Modern Language Association convention, as well as one or two sessions devoted to the interests and needs of its membership.
+Since 2016, CELJ has sponsored a yearly “How to Get Published” workshop at the annual Modern Language Association convention, as well as one or two sessions devoted to the interests and needs of its membership.

 The first additional session is always devoted to the presentation of CELJ's annual journal awards and to a keynote address (until 2012) or a panel discussion that speaks to a topic of particular relevance to journal editors.
 Over the last decade, keynote addresses have featured Robert Spoo and Harold Orlans on current copyright issues, Ian Lancashire on the computer's influence on scholarship and publishing, Peter Vandenberg on editorial transition, Beth Luey on the professionalization of journal editing, and James J. O’Donnell and Ann Okerson on digitized humanities.